Nonparametric Analysis of Random Utility Models: Methods for Typical Survey Data

-The methodology outlined in Section \ref{sec:Inference} requires (i) the observations available to the econometrician are drawn on a finite number of budgets and (ii) the budgets are given exogenously, that is, unobserved heterogeneity and budgets are assumed to be independent.
+The methodology outlined in Section \ref{sec:Inference} requires that (i) the observations available to the econometrician are drawn on a finite number of budgets and (ii) the budgets are given exogenously, that is, unobserved heterogeneity and budgets are assumed to be independent.
 These conditions are naturally satisfied in some applications.
 The empirical setting in Section \ref{sec:empirics}, however, calls for modifications because Condition (i) is certainly violated in it and imposing Condition (ii) would be very restrictive.
-We propose to use a series estimator to estimate the conditional choice probability vector $\pi$ for a specific expenditure $W$ when $W$ is distributed continuously (Section \ref{sec:smooth}).
-Furthermore, a method to test stochastic rationality in the presence of possible endogeneity of income is developed using a control function method (Section \ref{sec:endogeneity}).
+These are typical issues for a survey data set.
+This section addresses them.